habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

       hello-hab-site:
       hello-hab-site: Build time: 0m0s

 Okay!
-According to this, we should now have a signed Habitat package containing our web site:
+According to this, we should now have a signed Habitat package containing our website:

     [2][default:/src:0]# ls ./results
     cnunciato-hello-hab-site-0.1.0-20170810182846-x86_64-linux.hart  last_build.env

 Great!
-Our web site is done.
+Our website is done.
 Let's move on to the server.

 ## Package the Web Server